Easy Roast Beef Tenderloin with Peppercorn Sauce is the perfect meal for the holidays. Or serve it for a romantic Date Night!

-It's really quite easy.
+You will see, it's really quite easy.

 How much beef tenderloin per person?

-I figure ½ pound (8 oz) of uncooked beef tenderloin per person.
+Figure a ½ pound (8 oz) of uncooked beef tenderloin per person.

 Feel to free to scale up or down depending on the appetite of your guests.